Ras Kutani is a serene beach lodge set between a creek and the ocean.

 Cost of meal e.g. lunch: Included

 Honeymoons: The team at Ras Kutani are amongst the most attentive that we have come across, led by incredibly thoughtful management.
-We are sure that any honeymoon couple would be made to feel extra special and treat them very well indeed.See more ideas for Honeymoons in Tanzania
+We are sure that any couple on honeymoon to Tanzania would be made to feel extra special and treated very well at this romantic and luxurious beach retreat.See more ideas for Honeymoons in Tanzania

 Beach holidays: Ras Kutani is a beautiful white beach only a few hours south of Dar es Salaam - making it ideally located for a few days of relaxing at the beginning or end of your holiday, no matter if you are going to do some game viewing or experience some more of Tanzania’s best beaches.See more ideas for Beach holidays in Tanzania

 Attitude towards children: Children over the age of 6 years are welcome at Ras Kutani.